USING STREPTOMYCES XYLANASE TO PRODUCE XYLOOLIGOSACHARIDE FROM CORNCOB

 Authors

-• TITI CANDRA SUNARTI Department of Agrotechno Industry, Faculty of Agricultural Technology, Bogor Agriculture University, Bogor, Indonesia
+• TITI CANDRA SUNARTI Department of Agrotechno Industry, Faculty of Agricultural Technology, Bogor Agriculture University, Bogor, Indonesia, Indonesia

-• APRILIA NAOMI Department of Biology, Faculty of Mathematics and Natural Sciences, Bogor Agriculture University, Bogor, Indonesia
+• APRILIA NAOMI Department of Biology, Faculty of Mathematics and Natural Sciences, Bogor Agriculture University, Bogor, Indonesia, Indonesia

 Streptomyces 234P-16 and SKK1-8 are xylanase-producing bacteria.
 Corncob xylan were extracted using acidified method.
 Crude enzymes (produced by centrifuging the culture) were used to hydrolyze xylan from 2 varieties of corncob.
 Crude extract activity was measured by using DNS (Dinitrosalisilic Acid) method.
 Xylanase from strain 234P-16 has the highest activity if cultivated in 1% Hawaii xylan, whereas strain SKK1-8 on 1.5% Bisma xylan.
 SKK1-8 xylanase can hydrolize corncob xylan (1% Hawaii or 1.5% Bisma xylan) within 4 hours and produce xylooligosacharide with polymerization degree of 4.76 and 6.37, respectively.